ihor/NSPL/README.md

 Non-standard PHP library
 ========================
-An attempt to improve standard PHP API inspired by Python.
+Nspl is inspired by Python and makes solving day to day routine tasks easier.

 Installation